shivdeepak/timetravel/README.md

 ### `POST /api/v1/records/{id}`

-This endpoint will create a record if a does not exists.
+This endpoint will create a record if it does not exist.
 Otherwise it will update the record.

-The payload is a json object mapping strings to strings and nulls.
+The payload is a JSON object mapping strings to strings and nulls.
 Values that are null indicate that the backend must delete that key of the record.